Typhoon Chaba (2010): Preparations and impact

 started sandbagging doors and reinforcing windows as Chaba churned closer.
 Strong winds and heavy rains lashed through Okinawa and there were a lot of concerns about the island of Amami which was in the typhoon's path.
 Over 257 residents were evacuated from the Amami Islands to higher grounds, schools and town halls which were converted into evacuation centers.
 Late on 29 October, Chaba approached Amami island region in Kagoshima.
 Strong winds injured five people and felled electric poles cutting electricity supply.
 Landfall was predicted on the main island of Honshu.
 On Minami-Daito Island in Okinawa Prefecture, winds from the typhoon gusted up to 160 km/h, resulting in roughly 500 residences losing power.
 Five people were also injured across the island.
 Chaba dumped nearly 50 mm of rain per hour across southern Japan.
 Races in Tokyo were postponed by the Japan Racing Association until 1 November because of the typhoon.

 Retirement and naming issues

-The name Katring has been used several times by PAGASA, but after 2010 the name Katring was decommissioned from the rotating lists, possibly due to two storms of the same name that caused damage and destruction in parts of Luzon in 1987 and 1994.
+The name Katring was originally retired by PAGASA following the impact of Typhoon Thelma in 1987 and was replaced with Karing.
+It was reintroduced when PAGASA updated its naming lists in 2001, but was removed again after 2010 due to its association with the 1987 typhoon.
 It was eventually replaced by the name Kanor, which drew controversy as it is coincidentally the name of a person who was involved in a sex scandal that went viral just a few years prior.
 PAGASA later changed Kanor to Karding in September 2014.